-Do you have chicken coop plans, but aren't sure where to start?
+Do you have plans for chicken coops, but aren't sure where to start?
 The most common reason people raise chickens is for their eggs.
 If you are starting a chicken coop and have begun researching basic chicken coop plans, don't stop there!
-Many people have discovered web sites like Horizon Structures which offer pre-assembled, ready-to-use chicken coops.
+Many people have discovered web sites like Horizon Structures which offer pre-assembled, ready-to-use chicken shed plans.
 Horizon Structures has your budget in mind, and sells coops ranging from a pre-fab small chicken coop to a large pre-fab chicken coop.
 There are many choices out there and to ensure a successful venture, you need to go with an experienced, knowledgeable company.
 We at Horizon Structures are just that, and have everything you need and want to successfully move forward with planning a chicken coop.

 Chicken coop plans are great if you’re a good enough carpenter to read them.
 However, most people raise chickens as a hobby and may not be expert builders.
 Running all over town to find the right building materials and hardware and making sure you have all the right tools can whittle away your time and money.
 While we do not directly offer chicken coop plans, we do have all the bells and whistles for a personalized experience to customize any of our chicken coops.
 Customers can even choose their own colors to match their home or barn.
 In addition, these coops come fully assembled, so there are none of the inconveniences of building your own from chicken coop plans: no lost weekends, no fears, and no hassle!